R-Bot: An LLM-based Query Rewrite System: Structure-Semantics Retrieval

 To address the aforementioned challenges, we propose a structure-aware query embedding method, where each SQL query embedding is composed of two parts.
 The first part distills the core query structure as query templates, and uses pre-trained text embedding to embed them.
 The second part employs a one-hot encoding strategy to indicate whether the query matches a rule specification, with `1' representing a match and `0' indicating no match.
 The width of this embedding corresponds to the total number of rule specifications.
 When comparing the two query structure embeddings, the first one captures a more global representation of the query structure, whereas the second focuses on more local expressions.

-\hi{Dataflow Based Query Template Embedding.} To effectively capture the essential SQL features for query rewrite, we initially reformulate the SQL query into composite dataflows that detail operations on the involved identifiers.
-Specifically, given the structure and semantics of a query $q$, a dataflow $\delta$ is a list of SQL operations sequentially performed on one or multiple tables or columns in the query, which corresponds to an SQL segment of the query, e.g., logical expression, mathematical expression, ``WHERE'' clause, ``GROUP BY'' clause, ``FROM'' clause, ``JOIN'' clause, ``SELECT'' list, sub-query, etc. For instance, we show sample dataflows for the input query in \autoref{fig:query-rewrite}, concentrating on the column ``$bonus.sal$'':

-where ``$sal$'' is first input from ``$bonus$'' table, projected with an aggregate function ``$MAX(\cdot)$'', and then compared with the column ``$emp.sal$'' from the outer query.
+\hi{Dataflow Based Query Template Embedding.} To capture the essential SQL features for query rewrite, we initially reformulate the SQL query into composite dataflows that detail operations on the involved identifiers.
+Specifically, given a query $q$, a dataflow $\delta$ is a list of SQL operations sequentially performed on one or multiple tables or columns in the query, which corresponds to an SQL segment of the query, e.g., logical expression, mathematical expression, ``WHERE'' clause, ``GROUP BY'' clause, ``FROM'' clause, ``JOIN'' clause, ``SELECT'' list, sub-query, etc. For instance, we show sample dataflows for the input query in \autoref{fig:query-rewrite}, concentrating on the column ``$bonus.sal$'': $ \{sal, SELECT\ MAX(sal), emp.sal = ANY\ (SELECT\ MAX(sal)\ ...)\} $ where ``$sal$'' is first input from ``$bonus$'' table, projected with an aggregate function ``$MAX(\cdot)$'', and then compared with the column ``$emp.sal$'' from the outer query.

 Since we focus on logical query rewrite, dataflows can be considered independent if they do not involve common identifiers.
 Then, if we examine the rewrite rule from dataflow perspective, the condition must restrict the pattern of certain dataflows associated with a specific identifier.
 Otherwise, there are scarcely any potential query rewrites within a set of independent dataflows.
 Consequently, we can generate query templates that concentrate on the SQL operations related to each particular identifier.